knowitall/openie/README.md

 ## Buiding

 `openie` uses the [sbt build system](http://www.scala-sbt.org/), so downloading dependencies and compiling is simple.
 Just run:

     sbt compile

 ## Running

-You can run `openie` with sbt or create a stand-alone jar.
+You can run `openie` with sbt or create a stand-alone jar.  `openie` requires substantial memory.  `sbt` is configured to use these options by default:

+   -Xmx4G -XX:+UseConcMarkSweepGC

 ### Running with sbt

     sbt 'run-main edu.knowitall.openie.OpenIECli'

 ### Running from a stand-alone jar.

 First create the stand-alone jar.

     sbt clean compile assembly

 Then you can run the resulting jar file as normal.

     java -jar srlie-assembly.jar

+You may need to add the above memory options.

+    java -Xmx4g -XX:+UseConcMarkSweepGC -jar srlie-assembly.jar

 ### Command Line Interface

 `openie` takes one sentence per line.
 You can either pipe input from Standard Input, specify an input file (an option first argument), or type sentences interactively.
 Output will be written to Standard Output unless a second option argument is specified for an output